Explaining Maintenance & Cure

 - The obligation to "cure" simply means the shipowner is required to pay for medical expenses at no cost to the seaman injured while in service to the ship.
 Maximum medical cure is the point at which the employer needs to provide medical treatment which improves his functioning ability, which is going further than just providing medical attention until he has healed.

 - The language of "maintenance" is what binds the shipowner to provide his offshore employee with the means to live while he is rehabilitating.
 Once the worker has improved, he can maintain himself again and no longer needs his employer's maintenance.

-For any work-related injury, a seaman receives compensation benefits that are intended to cover all health care costs.
+For work injuries, a seaman receives compensation benefits that are intended to cover all healthcare costs.
 Once a seaman reaches the maximum medical improvement (MMI) they will no longer receive maintenance and cure.
-Even if a seaman hasn't fully recovered, they may be deemed as healthy as they are going to get.
+Even if a seaman has not fully recovered, they may be deemed as healthy as they are going to get.
 This means that maintenance and cure may not cover all pain, suffering, and desired medical treatment.

 What If My Employer Will Not Pay for Maintenance & Cure?

 If you were injured while working offshore, you may have the legal right to receive maintenance and cure.
 This benefit is provided by general maritime law to injured seaman, regardless of who is considered to be at fault.
 Maintenance is a daily fee to cover the seaman's room and board.
 Cure covers all reasonable, necessary medical treatment.
 Even though you are provided this right under the law, not all employers act ethically and pay what you are owed.
 It is important to know that if your employer is not paying your medical bills that you have legal rights.

 If your employer is refusing to pay the medical expenses related to your injury, and therefore denying your rights to maintenance and cure, it is crucial that you contact an experienced maritime lawyer as soon as possible.

 Protecting Your Rights as a Maritime Worker